fabn/chef-backup/README.md

 Attributes which should be set
 ------------------------------

+These attributes are used to configure the `duplicity_full` recipe

 * `node[:duplicity][:full][:target]` duplicity [target](http://duplicity.nongnu.org/duplicity.1.html#sect8) to use when
  doing full filesystem backups with `duplicity_full` recipe.
 * `node[:duplicity][:full][:target_user]` username to use if not embedded in `target`